 The information contained in this message and/or attachments is intended only for the person or entity to which it is addressed and may contain confidential and/or privileged material.
 Any review, retransmission, dissemination or other use of, or taking of any action in reliance upon, this information by persons or entities other than the intended recipient is prohibited.
-If you received this in error, please contact the sender, and delete the material from any system and destroy any copies.
+If you received this in error, please contact the sender, and delete the material from any system and delete the material from any system and delete.